-An ASR Bundle's on-disk size is typically be between 30MB and 60MB, depending on which acoustic model is used.
+An ASR Bundle's on-disk size is typically be between 30MB and 80MB, depending on which acoustic model is used, and if optional components are needed and included in the ASR Bundle.
 When compressed, the corresponding size would be approximately 20MB - 45MB, which is how much the app size would increase if the ASR Bundle were embedded in your app.

 If size is of concern, you can have the app download the ASR Bundle when the user launches it for the first time instead of including the ASR Bundle in the app itself.